 Is your use absolutely protected by the Fair Use Provision?
 There is no definitive answer.
 (Not that people haven’t tried.)
 A reasonable evaluation of the Four Factors comes when you learn about them and understand how courts have ruled about them in cases.

 This Fair Use Analysis Tool will help you see how the four factors weigh with and against each other to help you decide what is fair use.

 You may also get assistance from a copyright specialist or AU's Office of General Counsel.

 Fair Use Guidelines

-There are no bright lines between legal and illegal no matter what some might say.
+There are few bright lines between legal and illegal no matter what some might say.

-In copyright, there are no true bright lines.
+In copyright, there are very few true bright lines.
 Ultimately, only a court can determine if a use is fair.
 Statutory law can only say so much, then a judge must interpret through case law.

 APA (7th ed.)

 The Copyright Desk.
 (YYYY, Month DD).
 [Page Name].
 Arcadia University.
 Retrieved Month DD, YYYY, from [URL] Example: The Copyright Desk.
 (2020).
 Public Domain.
 Arcadia University.
 Retrieved September 1, 2020, from https://www.arcadia.edu/landman-library/services/copyright/public-domain